ava-labs/avalanche-docs/docs/subnets/create-a-vm-blobvm.md

 ## Introduction

-In this tutorial, we will learn all about how we can build a virtual machine by referencing [BlobVM](https://github.com/ava-labs/blobvm).
+In this tutorial, we will learn all about how we can build a virtual machine by referencing [the BlobVM](https://github.com/ava-labs/blobvm).
 It's a Virtual Machine that can be used to instantiate key-value blockchains for storing files like images, videos, etc. in an efficient way.

 Blobs are small chunks of data.
-In BlobVM, we divide a file into small blobs and store them as a key-value pair.
-The key of these small chunks of a file is linked together as the children of the root.
-This tree is also stored as JSON data against the root's key.
+In BlobVM, we divide a file into small blobs and store them as key-value pairs.
+The key of these small file chunks are linked together as the children of the root.
+This tree is also stored as JSON against the root's key.

 ## Prerequisites